nihalahmed/GameCenterManager/README.md

 All methods, properties, types, and delegate methods available on the GameCenterManager class are documented below.
 If you're using [Xcode 5](https://developer.apple.com/technologies/tools/whats-new.html) with GameCenterManager, documentation is available directly within Xcode (just Option-Click any method for Quick Help).

 ###Initialize GameCenterManager
-You should initialize GameCenterManager when your app is launched, preferably in the `application didFinishLaunchingWithOptions` method.
+You should initialize GameCenterManager when your app is launched

     [[GameCenterManager sharedManager] initGameCenter];

 This checks if Game Center is supported in the current device, authenticates the player and synchronizes scores and achievements from Game Center if its being run for the first time.

 ###Check Game Center Support
 GameCenter Manager automatically checks if Game Center is available before performing any Game Center-related operations.
 You can also check for Game Center availability by using the following method, which returns a `BOOL` value (YES / NO).

     BOOL isAvailable = [[GameCenterManager sharedManager] checkGameCenterAvailability];

 This method will perform the following checks in the following order:
 	1. Current OS version new enough to run Game Center. iOS 4.1 or OS X 10.8.
 Some Game Center methods require newer OS versions which will be checked (ex. challenges and some multiplayer features).